 The MagicBand is the little bracelet that guests will wear around their wrists that will track their behavior in the park.
 It will function as a park ticket, FASTPASS repository, PhotoPass, room charge card, and room key.
 It will also contain a code that identifies the guest’s profile in Disney’s system, which the guest (at their election) can complete with a variety of personal information to make elements of their visit more interactive (for example, characters might say, “happy birthday” to a guest on his or her birthday).

 Optimistically, MagicBand will replace all of the papers you carry with you on a given day in the park and offer a more tailored experience throughout the parks.
 Pessimistically, Disney will use MagicBand as an “ankle tracking bracelet” of sorts that monitors just about everything guests do in parks for the purpose of maximizing guest spending.

 Disney announced MyMagic+ on January 7, 2013, and has been testing the system with guests since mid-2012, so it seems that the system is just about ready to roll to the general public.
 We expect all Walt Disney World guests to be able to use the system in some capacity before the end of 2013.
 We expect it to be gradually phased in (first to certain on-site hotels, then to all on-site hotels, then to Annual Passholders, then to other demographics), as it undergoes test and adjust for a while.
-As of now, RFID tickets have been distributed to all new guests (and Annual Passholders), but MagicBands have yet to be rolled out for wide use.
+As of now, RFID tickets have been distributed to all new guests (and Annual Passholders), and in June 2013 limited MagicBand testing took place, but MagicBands have yet to be rolled out for wide use.